thiagovmdon/camels-ch-chem-paper/README.md

 # CAMELS-CH-Chem

-This repository encompasses all the code used to derive the CAMELS-CH-Chem dataset, and all the figures and validation provided in their accompaining paper.
+This repository encompasses all the code used to derive the CAMELS-CH-Chem dataset.

 ## Description

 _CAMELS-CH-Chem_ is an extension of CAMELS-CH (Catchment Attributes and Meteorology for Large-sample Studies in Switzerland), incorporating up to 40 water quality parameters for 115 catchments across Switzerland.

-The EStreams dataset can be found [here](https://doi.org/10.5281/zenodo.10733142), and is currently described by the [publication](https://doi.org/10.1038/s41597-024-03706-1).
+The dataset can be found [here](https://doi.org/10.5281/zenodo.14980027), and is currently described by the [publication](xx).

 ## About this repository